 Our Streets Minneapolis is dedicated to making Minneapolis a city where biking, walking, and rolling are easy and comfortable for everyone.
 ALfA funding supported deep community engagement and work with local policymakers to influence street design that makes bicycling more accessible and safe.
 Our Streets shaped the design and implementation of protected bikeways in Minneapolis by holding policymakers accountable and tracking the number of miles built and the status of protected bikeways in the city.
 Our Streets also adopted a more explicit focus on equity in transportation projects.
-Two notable efforts were a partnership with Cycles for Change to host a discussion about equity priorities for Nice Ride Minnesota in their transition to dockless bike share and their role in influencing the City of Minneapolis to incorporate equity into its Vision Zero plan.
+Two notable efforts were a partnership with Cycles for Change to host a discussion about equity priorities for Nice Ride Minneapolis to incorporate equity into its Vision Zero plan.